e107inc/e107-easyshop/readme.txt

 3. Language Support:
 ====================
-English, Dutch, French, German, Italian, Norwegian, Polish, Portuguese (Brazilian), Russian
+English, Dutch, French, German, Italian, Norwegian, Persian, Polish, Portuguese (Brazilian), Russian
 Note: English is included in the default installation.
 Additional language files can be downloaded from [link=http://e107.webstartinternet.com]http://e107.webstartinternet.com[/link].

 You are encouraged to translate EasyShop into your own native language.
 Contact me through my [link=http://e107.webstartinternet.com/contact.php]contact page[/link] if you want to send a finished and tested translation.